ryanboldi/Informed-Down-Sampled-Lexicase/README.md

 # Code

-The code for the PushGP portion of the experiments can be found in this repository [here]()
+The code for the PushGP portion of the experiments can be found in this repository [here](https://github.com/ryanboldi/Informed-Down-Sampled-Lexicase/tree/main/propeller) with instructions on how to run the experiments in this paper [here](https://github.com/ryanboldi/Informed-Down-Sampled-Lexicase/blob/main/propeller/doc/downsample.md)

 The code for the G3P portion of the experiements can be found [here](https://gitlab.rlp.net/mbriesc/informed-down-sampled-lexicase-selection)